YongoDavid/DEMO-2024-AUGUST/README.md

 New day , new grind
 i have to continue working on the REACT projects i have on Qwasar. i must finish up the react calculator them move to the next project.
+REACT calculator has been completed , i just need to host it.